On-line predictive linear regression: Conclusion

 \section{Conclusion}

-In this paper we considered the problem of prediction in three main models for linear regression.
+In this paper we considered the problem of prediction in three main regression models.
 One of these models, the Gauss linear model, is the standard textbook one.
-The MA model seems to have been somewhat neglected, partly because of philosophical reasons (one conditions on the observed values of the explanatory variables to make the prediction, or estimate, etc., more relevant).
-In this paper we took a pragmatic approach, studying which models permit one to produce informative prediction intervals in different circumstances without being restricted \emph{a priori} by general principles.
-(We did use the sufficiency principle in our interpretation of theorem~\ref{thm:2}, but we accept that this makes the theorem less convincing.)
-It remains a mystery to us why the de Finetti model has been completely neglected in the field of regression, even in non-parametric statistics, where the value of the de Finetti model is in principle well understood.
+The MVA model seems to have been somewhat neglected, partly because of philosophical reasons: according to the conditionality principle (\cite{cox/hinkley:1974}, Section 2.3(iii)) one should condition on the observed values of the explanatory variables to make the prediction (or estimate, etc.)\ more relevant to the data at hand.
+In most of this paper we took a pragmatic approach, studying which models permit one to produce informative prediction intervals in different circumstances without being restricted \emph{a priori} by general principles.
+We did use the sufficiency principle in our interpretation of Theorem~\ref{thm:2}, but we admit that this makes the theorem less convincing.
+Surprisingly, the IID model appears to have been neglected in the field of regression, even in non-parametric statistics, where the value of this model is in principle well understood.

-\ifFULL Our results are another manifestation of Helland's (\citeyear{helland:1995}) observation ``Use of the unconditional model, when appropriate, can give more information than the use of the conditional model.'' \fi
+\ifFULL \blue{Our results are another manifestation of Helland's \cite{helland:1995} observation ``Use of the unconditional model, when appropriate, can give more information than the use of the conditional model.''} \fi